farcaster-project/RFCs/07-cryptographic-setup.md

 We describe an adaptor signature interface and two instantiations, one for ECDSA inside Bitcoin scripts and one for Schnorr inside Taproot scripts.

-An adaptor signature scheme extend a standard signature (`Gen`, `Sign`, `Vrfy`) scheme with:
+An adaptor signature scheme extends a standard signature (`Gen`, `Sign`, `Vrfy`) scheme with:

  * `EncGen`: An encryption key generation algorithm, in this protocol the encryption key generation is linked to the cross-group DLEQ proof.

  * `EncSig`: Encrypt a signature and return an adaptor signature.
 This RFC uses the public key tweaking method.

- * `EncVrfy`: Verify an adaptor signature based on public parameters, if validation passes the decripted adaptor signature is a valid signature.
+ * `EncVrfy`: Verify an adaptor signature based on public parameters, if validation passes the decrypted adaptor signature is a valid signature.

  * `DecSig`: Decrypt an adaptor signature by injecting the encryption key.